Of Commerce, Counsel & the Coin

 a pound deposited · nine pounds lent · ten in circulation

-You deposit a thousand pounds.
-The bank is now licensed to lend roughly ten thousand against it.
-Your deposit becomes, in ordinary commercial usage, the collateral on debt the bank then issues to other people.
-That new debt enters the money supply.
-Prices rise, slightly, everywhere.
-Your original thousand pounds buys you a smaller loaf each year, on a schedule the bank will publish but never apologise for.
+You deposit a thousand pounds, and the bank is licensed, on the strength of it, to lend roughly ten thousand.
+Your deposit becomes, in ordinary commercial usage, the collateral on debt the bank then issues to other people, and that new debt enters the money supply, where it raises prices, slightly, everywhere.
+Your original thousand pounds buys a smaller loaf each year, on a schedule the bank will publish but never apologise for.

-This is fractional reserve banking.
-It is the foundational grift, and every deposit is a small subscription to it.
+Fractional reserve banking is the foundational grift, and every deposit is a small subscription to it.

 ii.